A strengthened monotonicity inequality of quantum relative entropy: A unifying approach via R\'{e}nyi relative entropy: On some entropy inequalities

-In particular $\rS(\rho||\sigma)=0$ if and only if $\rho=\sigma$. \end{prop} Clearly, all we need to do is rewrite an involved quantity as a relative entropy with the second argument being a subnormalized state.
-Then Proposition~\ref{prop:univ-result} is applied to get the desired inequality.
+In particular, $\rS(\rho||\sigma)=0$ if and only if $\rho=\sigma$. \end{prop} Clearly, all we need to do is to rewrite a related quantity as a relative entropy with the second argument being a subnormalized state.
+Then, Proposition~\ref{prop:univ-result} is applied to get the desired inequality.
+From \cite{BSW}, we see that